 - conduct inspections and national, statewide and regional audit campaigns

 - provide information and advice on the legislation

 - resolve work health and safety issues

-- resolve right of entry and workplace access disputes
+- assist to resolve right of entry and workplace access disputes

 - review disputed provisional improvement notices.